Shyentist/fish-r-man/paper/paper.md

 - Through bureaucratic ordeals;
 - For a fee.

-This issue has been tackled by Global Fishing Watch, an independent, international non-profit organization promoting ocean sustainability through greater transparency, visualizing, tracking and sharing data about global fishing activity for free[@GFW].
+This issue has been tackled by Global Fishing Watch, an independent, international, non-profit organization promoting ocean sustainability through greater transparency, visualizing, tracking and sharing data about global fishing activity for free [@GFW].

 While the datasets are indeed publicly available, they are also rather large and quite difficult to manage, since they require proficiency in coding.
-In fact, at present, the most notable reading material instructing on the use of the datasets targets an audience who is proficient in the languages R [@ClavelleR], Python, JavaScript [@ClavelleGEE], or SQL[@Mayorga] to download, filter, summarise, and visualise the data.
+In fact, at present, the most notable reading material instructing on the use of the datasets targets an audience who is proficient in the languages R [@ClavelleR], Python, JavaScript [@ClavelleGEE], or SQL [@Mayorga] to download, filter, summarise, and visualise the data.

 # Statement of need